Share this guide:

 - Third party: If you are in an accident with someone and you injure them or cause damage to their property, they will be compensated by the insurance company if you have third party insurance.

 It's important to remember that with every car insurance policy, there is an “excess” payment.
 This is a cash payment made by the claimant to the insurance company in event of accident or theft.
 This is often very costly (around £500 or more), so you're likely to want car hire excess cover too, which would enable you to claim back any excess payment you make.

 Key things to look out for when hiring a car abroad

 We’ve compiled a helpful list of other things to look out for when hiring a car abroad, that you might not necessarily think to check:

 - Pre-existing damage: It is important to inspect the car properly before hiring it.
 This means going through the car with the rental company, and taking and photos of damages.
 Make sure to record even the tiniest details with photo evidence, to guarantee that they do not charge you for it when you return the car.

-- Fuel: Depending on your policy, you may have to return your car with a full tank.
-If you fail to do so they can charge you a refuelling fee on top of the petrol, which can be very costly.
-Make sure you fill up before you return if you have to.
+- Fuel: Depending on your policy, you may have to return your hire vehicle with a full tank of fuel.
+If you fail to do so, they can demand refuelling charges on top of the petrol, which can be very costly.
+Make sure you fill up your fuel tank before you return if you have to.

-- Upgrades: Companies usually have the right to upgrade your car if yours isn’t available and may charge for extra for this.
+- Upgrades: Hire companies usually have the right to upgrade your car if yours isn't available and may incur some extra costs for this.
 Make sure you understand this beforehand and choose a policy without this clause if you cannot afford it.